carbonplan/offsets-db-data/docs/install-offsets-db-data.md

-# Install offsets-db-data
+# Install offsetsDB data

-offsets-db-data can be installed in three ways:
+offsets-db-data Python package can be installed in three ways:

 ```{eval-rst}